avanchugov/avanchugov/README.md

   age db 15
-  music db "According to my mood", 0xA telegram db "https://t.me/a_vanchugov", 0xA message db "Some laugh beneath the sun, some live a joyful fate.
-While luck has smiled on everyone - for me, it came too late.", 0xA message_len equ $ - message
+  music db "According to my mood", 0xA telegram db "https://t.me/a_vanchugov", 0xA msg db "Some laugh beneath the sun, some live a joyful fate.
+While luck has smiled on everyone - for me, it came too late." message_len equ $ - msg

 section .text
   global _start